FOREX-Dollar inches higher, eyes on trade numbers

 Against other currencies, however, the U.S. dollar has done less well, failing to break conclusively below $1.05 to the euro or 112 to the yen.

-"If you had told me (two weeks ago) expectations for a March hike would reach almost 100 percent I would have said we would have been well below $1.05," said Niels Christensen, a strategist with Nordea in Copenhagen.
+"If you had told me expectations for a March hike would reach almost 100 percent I would have said we would have been well below $1.05," said Niels Christensen, a strategist with Nordea in Copenhagen.

 "The disappointment in that move caused more profit-taking on Friday but I don't see the euro moving much higher from here."

-"Market tension is starting to pick up again.
-The politics should be a catalyst, particularly if the negotiations start off on the wrong note," he said.

-"People have talked about a bounce back in sterling (since October), but really it has been a story of massive underperformance.
-It is the only major currency down against the dollar this year."

-Comments overnight by Trump administration trade adviser Peter Navarro pulled attention back to concerns over the White House's attitude to trade and the dollar as officials prepare for Group of 20 meetings later this month.
+Comments overnight by Trump administration trade adviser Peter Navarro pulled attention back to concerns over the White House's attitude to trade and the dollar as officials prepare for G20 meetings later this month.

-Navarro said on Monday that the $65 billion U.S. trade deficit with Germany was "one of the most difficult" trade issues, and that bilateral discussions were needed to reduce it outside of European Union restrictions.
+Navarro, who has previously said an undervalued euro gave Germany an edge over its trading partners, said on Monday that the $65 billion U.S. trade deficit with Germany was "one of the most difficult" trade issues, and bilateral discussions were needed to reduce it outside of European Union restrictions.

-He has previously said an undervalued euro gives Germany an edge over its trading partners.

 Trump's policy pledges on domestic spending and taxation are generally thought to point to a stronger dollar but both the president and a number of his officials have indicated dissatisfaction with the current strength of the greenback.